GIVING THANKS

 AND YOU CAN HELP.

 This is an all-volunteer effort.
-If you are interested in additional information, to donate, become a sponsor, volunteer, or to secure a team spot in the next tournament, please contact Bob Vitale, President and Tournament Chairman at sticksforsoldiers@gmail.com.
+If you are interested in additional information, to donate, become a sponsor, volunteer, or to secure a team spot in the next tournament, please contact Bob Vitale, President and Event Chairman at sticksforsoldiers@gmail.com.

 Donations may be sent to: